 One tap track recording

-Tablet/Gaia less good
+Samsung tablet/Gaia less good

-Gaia GPS requires subscription
+Gaia GPS requires subscription for good stuff

-Baffling organisation of saved files in folders
+Baffling organisation of saved Gaia files in folders

 Hard to tap and manage on the move